minweiqing/Multi-Task-Deep-Relative-Attribute-Learning-for-Visual-Urban-Perception/README.md

 https://pan.baidu.com/s/1fYoVE6YKcbDJiVqoxx5K9g

 ## Citing
-Besides some related works from http://pulse.media.mit.edu/papers/, the following work is also relevant to this dataset
+Besides some related works from http://pulse.media.mit.edu/papers/, our recent work is also relevant to this dataset

 <pre><code>    author={W. {Min} and S. {Mei} and L. {Liu} and Y. {Wang} and S. {Jiang}},
     journal={IEEE Transactions on Image Processing},